0x676e67/fs/README.md

 # fc

-Funcaptcha challenge solver server
+ArkoseLabs funcaptcha challenge solver server

-- If you are willing to provide more types of images to help me train the model, please contact me: gngppz@gmail.com
+- If you are willing to provide more types of images to help me train the model, please contact me: <gngppz@gmail.com>

 ### Supported challenges